Aging is inevitable. That you can't change. But what you do have some power over is how well you do it. It all starts with what's on your plate.

 "As you age, you lose your body's reserve, and you don't have the bounce back ability you did when you were younger — and that's true of all your body's organs and systems," Dr. Powers says.

 Making sure you're getting the vitamins you need will help you maintain function at an optimal level.
-He notes that B vitamins are particularly good for preserving normal cognition.
+He notes that some of the best foods for your brain have B vitamins, which are good for preserving cognition.

 "These help maximize your brain's function," he says.

 Cheers to entering your older years every bit of the firecracker you are today.

 Try These 6 Chicken Recipes